 Andy Warhol commissioned to create his first and only public art piece

 Pop provocateur Andy Warhol was never a stranger to controversy.
-In 1964, as part of a series of commissions for the New York State Pavilion, Warhol was commissioned to work on an installation that would be displayed on the face of the pavilion, which was to serve as one of the main venues of the fair.
+In 1964, as part of a series of commissions for the New York State Pavilion, Warhol was commissioned to work on an installation displayed on the face of the pavilion, which was to serve as one of the main venues of the fair.

 Other artists commissioned by the World Fair